NetCrunch Tools

 3. Wait for the installation to complete.

-4. Launch NetCrunch Tools and activate the license.
+4. Launch NetCrunch Tools and activate your license.

 Configuring Monitoring and Alerting